When you receive insurance payments for claims that you’ve filed, you can manually add insurance payments to keep your accounting records up to date.

-- The appointment's Billing Type must be set to “Insurance:”
+- Is the appointment's Billing Type set to Insurance?

-- Navigate to the client's Billing page of their profile and click Edit on the appointment in question to make sure that it's set to "Insurance Pay:"
+- Navigate to the client's Billing page of their profile and click Edit on the appointment in question to make sure that the Type is set to Insurance:

-- You haven’t assigned the appropriate insurance company to your clients.
+- Is the appropriate insurance company assigned to your client(s)?

 Why won’t my claim update to Paid?

-The Payment Overview section of a claim is the best place to way to check for any payment errors that might be preventing a claim's status from updating to Paid.
-To check the Payment Overview, navigate to the claim in question and click Claim Details next to the client's name.
+The Payment Overview section of a claim is the best place to check for any payment errors that might be preventing a claim's status from updating to Paid.
+To check the Payment Overview, navigate to the claim in question and click Claim Details next to the client's name:

 The Payment Overview will show payment statuses for each date of service included on a claim.
 Reading these statuses will help you pinpoint if you need to make any corrections to the insurance payment.

-- Good status means that you have entered the payments correctly and there are no discrepancies with the payments related to this appointment.
+- This status shows as a green check mark next to the date of service.
+Seeing that green check mark means that you've entered the payments correctly, and there are no discrepancies with the payments related to the appointment.

-- Write-off too high status means that the insurance write-off amount exceeds the expected write off.
-For example, let's say your session fee is $100, your client has a $20 co-pay, and the insurance is responsible for $60.
-The expected write-off for that appointment would be $20 and any amount over that would trigger this status.
+- This status means that the insurance write-off amount exceeds the expected write off.
+For example, let's say your session fee is $100, your client has a $20 copay, and the insurance is responsible for $60.
+The expected write-off for that appointment would be $20, so any amount over that would trigger this status.

-- Payment missing status means that the payments entered from both the client and insurance company are not enough to cover the full fee of that appointment.
+- This status means that the payments entered from both the client and insurance company are not enough to cover the full fee of that appointment.
 This can often be the case if the write-off is missing for an appointment.

-- Duplicate payments recorded status means that the amount paid for this appointment, by either the client or the insurance company, exceeds the fee for the appointment.
+- This status means that the amount paid for this appointment, by either the client or the insurance company, exceeds the total appointment fee.

 Why does my manually added insurance payment have an unallocated amount?